IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 ```
 ![Gqrx install](../Resources/SDR%20on%20Linux/Linux-2-Gqrx-install.png)

-At the completion of this step, all the necessary dependencies will automatically load.
+After completing this step, all necessary dependencies will be automatically downloaded and installed.
 Also, automatic unloading of the kernel modules interfering with the operation of the receiver in the SDR mode will be performed.

 After the above steps, you can start working with your SDR receiver.
-Now, run gqrx and setting up its initial configuration.
+Now, run Gqrx and setting up its initial configuration.
 ```sh
 gqrx
 ```